Chris Fleming (TV personality): Early life and career

-After college, Chris worked as a graphic designer from 1990–1994 at Pioneer Press in Barrington, IL and then as an art director at Advo, Inc 1995–1997, creating marketing campaigns for companies such as Venture, Pizza Hut, Burger King, and various local and chain stores throughout the Chicago area.
+After college, Chris worked as a graphic designer from 1990 to 1994 at Pioneer Press in Barrington, IL and then as an art director at Advo, Inc 1995–1997, creating marketing campaigns for companies such as Venture, Pizza Hut, Burger King, and various local and chain stores throughout the Chicago area.
 He left the industry working as a freelance designer for his father's company Reg Fleming Industries, Inc., completing commissioned works, and painting murals at such establishments as Harry D's Restaurant in Deerfield, IL.
 While designing a corporate identity campaign for Sterling Mortgage, Inc in Chicago, IL he was coached by the president on how to be a loan officer.
-He quickly dived into the mortgage industry while maintaining his graphic design business Artform Graphics, Inc. Late one night, during conversations with other loan officers over pizza, a co-worker told a story about a ghost he had seen the night before.
+He quickly dove into the mortgage industry while maintaining his graphic design business Artform Graphics, Inc. Late one night, during conversations with other loan officers over pizza, a co-worker told a story about a ghost he had seen the night before.
 Peers and co-workers from different backgrounds and cultures also shared their personal stories.
 Listening to their compelling stories gave Chris an idea.
 After a trip to the local newsstand to pick up the latest copies of Fate (magazine) and UFO Magazine, he decided to use his graphic design abilities to publish his own periodical, Unknown Magazine.
 For the next four years he created and marketed the publication.
 Additionally, he spoke on radio and television all over the world about his own personal experiences and the other, amazing stories he featured in the magazine.
 His belief was that people all over the world were having extraordinary experiences that could not be fully explained.
-Chris continued working in the Mortgage industry of the United States from 1997-2010 as a loan officer for such companies as Pillar Financial, LLC in Palatine, IL and 1st American Mortgage in Schaumburg, IL, until resigning to concentrate more on his passion for paranormal research, travelling, speaking and book-writing.
+Chris continued working in the Mortgage industry of the United States from 1997 to 2010 as a loan officer for such companies as Pillar Financial, LLC in Palatine, IL and 1st American Mortgage in Schaumburg, IL, until resigning to concentrate more on his passion for paranormal research, travelling, speaking and book-writing.